DengJinqiu/Blog/app/views/pages/_preparing_interview.html.md

 ####ARC, automatic reference counting, [Transitioning to ARC Release Notes](https://developer.apple.com/library/mac/releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html)
 1. Four qualifiers for object pointers, the two important are strong and weak.
 Strong reference will retain object, week will not.
 When strong get out of scope, release will be called.
 Strong property is the same, but when this object is deallocated, release will be called.
+3. unsafe\_unretained is like week but will not set to nil, when no strong pointer.
 2. Autoreleasing is used for multiple returns by pointers.
 It likes the strong pointer, but will hold the result after the function return.
+        NSError * error = nil;
+        [ database save: &error ];

+        NSError * __strong error = nil;
+        NSError * __autoreleasing tmpError = error;
+        [ database save: &tmpError ]; // count 1
+        error = tmpError; // count 2
+        // auto release, count 1

 ####Practical Tips
 1. Do not need to worry about class method like **[NSString stringWithFormat:]**, because they are using autorelease to return an object.
 2. Dealloc is never called manually.
 Only called by **[Super dealloc]**.
 3. For Property, you must declare the ownership of it, either by alloc it or retain it.
-4. Use set accessor as many as possible.
+4. Use set accessor as many as possible, since retain and release need to called on the new and old value.
 5. Do not use accessor methods in initializer and dealloc:
    B extends A, but if accessor is used in A, it could be override in B, which means that the methods of B is called before B is initialized.
 The same for dealloc, method of B will be called after B disappeared.
 6. Use week reference to avoid memory cycle.
 The reference is week unless using retain.
-7. Be carefully when releasing the parent or collection of an object.
+7. Be carefully when releasing the parent or collection of an object, since if weak pointers hold it, it will disappear.
 8. Collections automatically call retain and release.

 ####Autorelease Pool Blocks